| Air Fighters Book Ah, yes, the heart of the matter. A classic

 least to kids willing to write to Great

 Neck, New York to obtain more information.
+As a young Dogfight player,

 I read the Air Fighters book dozens of